By goal

 2. “Can I cancel my pre-order?”

 The chatbot answers this from your written pre-order cancellation policy, not the pre-order app.
 Publish a clear pre-order cancellation policy, either as part of your refund/return policy or as a dedicated page.
 The chatbot reads it and returns the answer (yes/no, conditions, cutoff).
 For the cancellation itself, point the customer to the pre-order app’s customer portal or to email support.
-Cancellations are common enough that having the policy in writing pays back fast.
+With cancellations averaging 5.4% per campaign (PreProduct, March 2025), having the policy in writing pays back fast.

 3. “Will I get my deposit back if I cancel?”